 Bloom's Taxonomy of Learning

-Bloom's Taxonomy of Learning, a 1956 model, explains learning and skill mastery.
+Bloom's Taxonomy of Learning, a 1956 model that was revised in 2001, explains learning and skill mastery.
 It includes three domains: cognitive (knowledge), affective (emotion and attitude), and psychomotor (action and behaviour).
-The cognitive domain, with levels from 'Knowledge' to 'Evaluation', is particularly relevant for e-learning design.
+The cognitive element, which has six levels - remember, understand, apply, analyse, evaluate and create and is particularly relevant for e-learning design.

 Gagné's Taxonomy of Learning